noahgibbs/env_mem/README.md

 would grow its malloc limit by 60% each time until 60% was bigger than 100,000, and then it would grow by 100,000 each time.

+The malloc (but not oldmalloc) limit will also slowly decrease back toward what you specify, by around 2% with each garbage collection.
+But not below the specified limit.
+The 2% is a "magic number" and not configurable.

 Slots are slightly different than the malloc and oldmalloc limits - slots are fully managed by Ruby itself, while Ruby uses a system allocator to managed the malloc and oldmalloc systems.